ArchipelagoMW/Archipelago/WebHostLib/static/assets/tutorial/minecraft/minecraft_en.md

 # Minecraft Randomizer Setup Guide

 #Automatic Hosting Install
-- Download and install Archipelago at: [https://github.com/ArchipelagoMW/Archipelago/releases](https://github.com/ArchipelagoMW/Archipelago/releases)
+- Download and install Archipelago at: [Archipelago Releases Page](https://github.com/ArchipelagoMW/Archipelago/releases)
   - Choose the `Minecraft Client` module during the installation.

 ## Required Software

-- Minecraft Java Edition from: [https://www.minecraft.net/en-us/store/minecraft-java-edition](https://www.minecraft.net/en-us/store/minecraft-java-edition)
+- Minecraft Java Edition from: [Minecraft Java Edition Store Page](https://www.minecraft.net/en-us/store/minecraft-java-edition)

 ## Configuring your YAML file

 ### What is a YAML file and why do I need one?
-See the guide on setting up a basic YAML at the Archipelago setup guide: [click here](/tutorial/archipelago/setup/en)
+See the guide on setting up a basic YAML at the Archipelago setup guide: [Basic Multiworld Setup Guide](/tutorial/archipelago/setup/en)

 ### What Does a YAML Look Like for Minecraft?
 A basic minecraft yaml will look like this.